erroronline1/caro/readme.md

     * can access forms and add records
     * can contribute to open sharepoint
     * can place orders
-    * can only see orders for own assigned organizational unit
+    * can only see orders for own assigned organizational units
     * can incorporate and sample check articles
 * Group
     * has access to all non writeable content
     * can not add records due to limited identification data
     * can contribute to open sharepoint
     * can place orders, will be prompted to identify themself
-    * can only see orders for own assigned organizational unit
+    * can only see orders for own assigned organizational units
     * can not incorporate and sample check due to limited identification data
 * Supervisor
     * can approve form components and forms
 * Office
     * can contribute to file manager
+    * cann access CSV-filter
 * Purchase
     * has full access to vendor and product management
     * can see all orders